Product structures in Floer theory for Lagrangian cobordisms: An -structure

-\end{enumerate} By (1) and (2) above we describe every type of degeneration for a curve in the moduli space $\cM^1(x^+;\bs{\delta}_1,a_1,\bs{\delta}_2,a_2,\dots,\bs{\delta}_{d},a_d,\bs{\delta}_{d+1})$.
-These degenerations are pseudo-holomorphic buildings which are in bijection with the elements in the boundary of the compactification of the moduli space.
+We have thus described every types of pseudo-holomorphic buildings arising as limits of curves in the moduli space $\cM^1(x^+;\bs{\delta}_1,a_1,\bs{\delta}_2,a_2,\dots,\bs{\delta}_{k},a_k,\bs{\delta}_{k+1})$.
+These buildings are in bijection with the elements in the boundary of the compactification of the moduli space.
 This compactification being a $1$-dimensional manifold with boundary, its boundary components arise in pair, which gives 0 modulo $2$.
-This implies Relation \eqref{premier terme}.
+This implies Relation \eqref{premier terme}. \begin{rem} As in Section \ref{PROD}, $\partial$-breaking can occur when a family of curves in the moduli space $\cM^1(x^+;\bs{\delta}_1,a_1,\bs{\delta}_2,a_2,\dots,\bs{\delta}_{k},a_k,\bs{\delta}_{k+1})$ breaks on a pure Reeb chord $\gamma\in\Rc(\La_i^-)$.
+In such a type of breaking, we get a pseudo-holomorphic building of height $1|1|0$ with one rigid component in the middle level and a disk contributing to $\partial^i(\gamma)$ in the bottom level, where $\partial^i$ is the differential on the Chekanov-Eliashberg algebra asssociated to $\La_i^-$ (Section \ref{LCHdef}).
+Then as we apply the augmentations $\ep_j^-$ to all pure negative Reeb chords, and as $\ep_i^-\circ\partial^i=0$, the contribution of such a pseudo-holomorphic building vanishes.
+In the following section, $\partial$-breaking also occurs, but its contribution vanishes for the same reason so we don't mention it. \end{rem}